Kings Pinnacle: Geology

 The monadnock is the remnant of a quartzite ridge which formed approximately 400–500 million years ago.
 The softer material that once covered and surrounded the monadnock has been gradually worn down to its present height of 1,705 ft above sea level.
 The monadnock abruptly rises some 800 feet above the surrounding countryside.
 The Pinnacle is part of the Kings Mountain Belt, a string of monadnocks and rock types along the piedmont in the Carolinas, many of which can be seen from the summit.

 History

 The Pinnacle and nearby Crowders Mountain separated the historic hunting lands of the Cherokee and Catawba Indians.
 The Battle of Kings Mountain, an important American victory over the British Army during the American Revolution, was fought southwest of the mountain in 1780 in what is now Kings Mountain National Military Park.

 Today

-A hiking trail leads to the summit, from which it is possible to view the much higher Appalachian Mountains far to the west and north, and the skyscrapers of Charlotte, North Carolina some 30 miles to the east.
+A hiking trail leads to the summit, from which it is possible to view the much higher Blue Ridge mountains far to the west and north, and the skyscrapers of Charlotte, North Carolina some 30 miles to the east.